davidmeen/CritterCallerLight/readme.txt

 About Critter Caller Light
 --------------------------

 Critter Caller Light will automatically call a non-combat pet whenever you don't already have one.

 Using Critter Caller Light
 --------------------------

 No setup is required to start using Critter Caller Light.
 If at any time you don't have a pet out, then the next time you walk forward then one of your pets will automatically be summoned.
 This will happen unless you are mounted, flying or in combat.
-Rare pets are much more likely to be summoned.
-Summon rates can not be configured through the UI, although limited configurability is available by editing the saved variables file.

 The /ccall command
 ------------------